davis109/Digitalgram-Connect-Os-Code/README.md

 ### Voice Feedback
 Record and submit audio feedback related to community notices.

+### AI Chat
+Interact with an AI assistant for various categories.
+Create new chats, send messages, and get AI-powered responses.

+### User Authentication
+Register a new account, login with existing credentials, and manage your profile.

 ## Deployment
 The application can be built for production using: